 Enter these peanut butter white chocolate blondies.
 They are soft, exploding with peanut butter and have the chewy satisfaction of brownies.
 Then we take it to the next level with the addition of a soft white chocolate ganache.
 I mean, would you look at that texture??
 It’s pure bliss!

 Remember to pin this recipe to Pinterest!
-Use the button on the recipe card or the share buttons on the side or bottom of this page.
+Use the button on the recipe card or the share buttons on the side or top of this page.

 what is the best peanut butter for baking?